EduuUuW/kosh-charcutaria-ecommerce/README.md

 LICENCE

-This project is for commercial use by Kosh Charcutarie.
+This project is for commercial use by Kosh Charcutaria.
 Redistribution or unauthorized use is not permitted.